arc64/www.tecks.co.nz/books/the-effects-of-instructional-events/presentation-prompting-and-practice-variables/practice-schedules-and-their-effects/effects-of-varying-the-number-of-practice-opportunities-per-response-per-session.md

 ---
+has_children: false
 layout: default
+nav_order: 3
-title: "Effects of varying the number of practice opportunities per response per session "
+title: 'Effects of varying the number of practice opportunities per response per session '
-nav_order: Effectsofvaryingthenumberofpracticeopportunitiesperresponsepersession
-has_children: false
 ---
 # Effects of varying the number of practice opportunities per response per session